cositools/cosi-setup/README.md

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/cositools/cosi-setup/feature/initialsetup/setup.sh)"
 ```
-Ignore the request to install more packages, and switch directly into the cosi-setup directory, from where you restart the setup script, by telling it to ignore not installed packages, to not install HEASoft, and limit the number of threads to 4 (otherwise the admins might complain for using too much resources on the login nodes):
+Ignore the request to install more packages, and switch directly into the cosi-setup directory, from where you restart the setup script, by telling it to ignore not installed packages (the setup script cannot find the packages installed via the "environment modules"), to not install HEASoft, and limit the number of threads to 4 (otherwise the admins might complain for using too much resources on the login nodes):
 ```
 cd COSItools/cosi-setup
 bash setup.sh --heasoft= --ignore-missing-packages --max-threads=4